Aliases for GRIN3B Gene

 The protein encoded by this gene is a subunit of an N-methyl-D-aspartate (NMDA) receptor.
 The encoded protein is found primarily in motor neurons, where it forms a heterotetramer with GRIN1 to create an excitatory glycine receptor.
 Variations in this gene have been proposed to be linked to schizophrenia. [provided by RefSeq, Nov 2015]

 GeneCards Summary for GRIN3B Gene

 GRIN3B (Glutamate Receptor, Ionotropic, N-Methyl-D-Aspartate 3B) is a Protein Coding gene.
-Diseases associated with GRIN3B include opioid abuse and hiv-1.
+Diseases associated with GRIN3B include lingual-facial-buccal dyskinesia and opioid abuse.
 Among its related pathways are Amphetamine addiction and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include calcium channel activity and cation channel activity.
+GO annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN3B Gene

 NMDA receptor subtype of glutamate-gated ion channels with reduced single-channel conductance, low calcium permeability and low voltage-dependent sensitivity to magnesium.
 Mediated by glycine

 NMDA receptors are members of the ionotropic class of glutamate receptors, which also includes Kainate and AMPA receptors.
 NMDA receptors consist of NR1 subunits combined with NR2 (A-D) or NR3 (A-B) subunits.
 The ligand-gated channel is permeable to cations.